 Then select Custom API from the list of sources.

-Paste the endpoint URL without the apostrophes in the API URL field.
+Enter the endpoint URL without the apostrophes in the API URL field.

 Expand the Authentication tab and select Basic Auth from the drop-down menu.
 Then enter your Jira email address and the API token created earlier as the username and the password, respectively.

-Then expand the Details tab and enter the header(s).
+Then expand the Details tab and enter the header[s].

 Name: Accept, Value: application/json.

-And if you’re passing the authentication as a header, then enter the values as a separate header.
+[And if you’re passing the authentication as a header, then enter the values as a separate header.

-Name: Authorization, Value: Basic base64_endoded string
+Name: Authorization, Value: Basic base64_endoded string]

-Click the PREVIEW button.
+Click the PREVIEW button to retrieve the Jira data and preview the Jira projects to import to Google Sheets.
 Flatten and expand the nested datasets and delete the columns that are not required.
 Then click IMPORT.

 Some recommended articles: